FloThinksPi/ansible-fedora-workstation/README.md

 # Fedora Workstation

-This is an opinionated playbook to setup a Fedora 28 workstation with everything you need to start developing on Fedora Linux.
+This is an opinionated playbook to setup a Fedora 28 and 29 workstation with everything you need to start developing on Fedora Linux.
 This also installs a powermanagement for Laptops that change diplay brightness and tuned profile based on battery level and ac connection.

 ## Quick Setup